18-Year Property Cycle – UK Investors beware

 Quite simply, Fred thinks we are still in business.

-He seems pretty sure there’s still a couple of years left to run and that peak price growth will occur to 2026 and that the crash should occur in 2027.
+He seems pretty sure there’s still a couple of years left to run and that peak price growth will occur to 2026 and that the crash should occur shortly afterwards.

 However, that’s where the good news ends.